 - My Self

-After seeing the need in his community, Freddy became a workplace chaplain, ministering to men in the workplace as they try to balance their jobs, family lives, and faith.
+Freddy is a workplace chaplain, ministering to people in the workplace as they try to balance their jobs, family lives, and faith.
 He also meets with inmates for spiritual support at the county jail and serves as a first responder chaplain with the fire and police departments.
-He hopes to meet the needs among this community by creating relationships with those in his realm of influence, and by being a consistent presence.
+He hopes to meet the needs among this community by fostering relationships with those in his realm of influence, and by being a consistent presence.

 Whether encouraging believers in their faith or meeting with non-believers and sharing the hope found in Christ, Freddy meets people where they are and lends mental, emotional, and spiritual support.
-This could involve eating together, praying for them, or simply listening to their heartaches and encouraging them with Scripture.
+This could involve eating together, praying for them, or simply listening to their heartaches and encouraging them.
+Showing up consistently is very important.
 These simple acts show people that they are cared for and worthy in God’s eyes.